QubitPi/hashicorp-aws-github-actions/README.md

 ### Step 1 - Setting up HashiCrop Packer & Terraform Template Files

 HashiCorp AWS action follows [HashiCrop's best practice][HashiCorp Tutorial] by expecting a directory called **hashicorp** located at the root of the repository.
-It's structure looks like this:
+An example structure looks like this:

 ```bash
 .